 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These systems help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a review, one in five people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
 Installing a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
-Furthermore, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
+Furthermore, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

 Help increase the quality of your family’s air with R & M Climate Control Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.